rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/02-Module/08_lecture.md

 #WAPT-notes

+---
 ### what we'll learn
+> Lecture Name : Burp Suite #3 How Burp Suite Proxy Works?
+MITM Attack?
-- what's proxy
+> 1) what's proxy
-- working of it
+> 2) working of it
-- proxy of BurpSuite
+> 3) proxy of BurpSuite
-- task related to dark mode proxy (not important topic)
+> 4) task related to dark mode proxy (not important topic)

 ### turn on the Dark Mode in Burp Suite
-- user options > Display > there u go
+- user options -> Display -> there u go

 ---